 The list below contains the sights of interest in Florence, which you must see.
 How much time you will spend doing it – that s up to you.

 The Fountain of Neptune (Fontana di Nettuno) – according to a legend the water-splashing bronze statues of mermaids, fish and sea nymphs come to life at full moon.
-Neptune s statue is 4.2 metres tall and was created by Bartolomeo Ammannati.
+Neptune’s statue is 4.2 m tall and was created by Bartolomeo Ammannati.
 It was erected between 1565 and 1575.
 It is located at Piazza della Signoria, next to Palazzo Vecchio (the Old Palace).

 The Old Palace (Palazzo Vechio) – You will recognize the Old Palace from a distance by its clock tower.
 It was built in Gothic style.
 Until 1540 the council governing the city (Signoria) held its meetings there.
 The Palace also used to be home to the Medici family.
 Today, among the halls open to visitors, are the beautifully decorated Hall of Lilies and the Room of the Elements.
 The city government still holds its meetings here.
 The Palace is situated at Signoria Square.

-Ponte Vecchio (the Old Bridge) – if you are crossing the bridge with your loved one, don t forget to bring a padlock, lock it to the bridge and throw the key into the river so that your love lasts forever.
+Ponte Vecchio (the Old Bridge) – if you are crossing the bridge with your loved one, don’t forget to bring a padlock, lock it to the bridge and throw the key into the river so that your love lasts forever.
 The covered bridge spans over Arno River since 1345.
-The shops here used to be owned by fishermen and butchers, but the Medici drove them away because of the unpleasant smell, and brought goldsmiths and jewellers instead.
-The jewellery shops are still among the most prestigious and expensive shops today.
-According to a popular urban legend Germany never bombarded Florence and the bridge because it was Hitler s favourite city.
+The shops here used to be owned by fishermen and butchers, but the Medici drove them away because of the unpleasant smell, and brought goldsmiths and jewelers instead.
+The jewelry shops are still among the most prestigious and expensive shops today.
+According to a popular urban legend Germany never bombarded Florence and the bridge because it was Hitler’s favorite city.
 This is probably not true but the view of the bridge would not let you destroy it either.

 Michelangelo Square (Piazzale Michelangelo) – this is the highest point in Florence and one of the most romantic places in the city.
 Florence is in your feet!
-You can enjoy a magnificent view to most of Florence s sights and Arno River from here.
-The most famous sculpture by Michelangelo is situated in the centre of the square – “David”, there are souvenir stands around everywhere.
-It takes about 20 minutes walking from the city centre to get here.
+You can enjoy a magnificent view to most of Florence’s sights and Arno River from here.
+The most famous sculpture by Michelangelo is situated in the center of the square – “David”, there are souvenir stands around everywhere.
+It takes about 20 minutes walking from the city center to get here.

 Uffizi Gallery (Galleria degli Uffizi) – unique art pieces from different epochs are displayed here, among which pieces from the huge collection of the Medici.
 You will see paintings and sculptures by Giotto, Michelangelo, Raffaello, Rubens, Titian, Leonardo da Vinci and other famous artists.
 From the gallery terrace you can enjoy a beautiful view to Ponte Vecchio (the Old Bridge) and Arno River.
 It is at the last floor in the Uffizi palace.

 Basilica of the Holy Cross (Basilica Santa Croce) is famous as the tomb of many famous people from Italy.
 Michelangelo, Galilei, Machiavelli, Dante Alighieri and other Renaissance artists and explorers were buried here.
-It was built in a Gothic style with a rich façade.
-There are stained glass windows.
-It is located in the centre of Florence.
+It was built in a Gothic style with a rich façade and stained glass windows.
+It is located in the center of Florence.

 Gate of Paradise (Porta del Paradiso) – the east doors of the Baptistery of Saint John – one of the oldest buildings in Florence.
 The two huge wings of the gate shine, decorated by gilded bronze, representing biblical plots.
 The frame of the doors is richly decorated with flowers, birds and characters from the Bible.
-It is close to the Cathedral of Saint Mary of the Flower (Cattedrale di Santa Maria del Fiore).
+It is close to the Duomo.

 The National Museum of Bargello (Museo nazionale del Bargello) is a completely preserved palace from 1255.
 Paintings and sculptures by Michelangelo, Donatello, Verrocchio as well as lots of weapons and ceramics are collected in its spacious halls.
 The headquarters of the military captain (bargello) was here, hence the name of the palace.
 It used to be barracks and prison before it was turned into a museum.